 Zone apex: the root domain name to which the SOA record refers; the zone with no further hostnames attached (e.g. example.com)

+As described in RFC 1034, a CNAME record indicates the canonical name of an alias.
 CNAME is the most well-known way to “symlink” one DNS record to another.
 It works by answering queries that ask for the source with a simple referral (by domain name) to the target, which can be anywhere else on the internet.
 If the target record exists in the same zone, NS1 will automatically add the target answer to the query result, eliminating additional round trips.
-Otherwise, full CNAME resolution may involve the DNS recursor making additional requests.
+Otherwise, full CNAME resolution may require the DNS recursive resolver to make additional, subsequent requests.

 Any (typically A or AAAA) |